 Durability mostly comes from the materials used.
 Leather and high-density nylon are prime candidates for hardy collars.
 Some polyesters can be strong enough to last for years too.

 - The collars length: comfort comes from the perfect fit.
 It is vitally important that your dog’s collar is the right size for your dog’s neck as they will be wearing it every day.
 Most collars are very adjustable and will cover a wide range of neck measurements in one size category.
 This is super variable among manufacturers too.
 It is best to measure your dog’s neck before choosing a collar.
 Then use sizing chart that the manufacturer provides.

 You need to measure the base of your dog’s neck to ensure a comfortable fit.
 The industry standard is to add around 3 cm onto the measurement to get the ideal collar length you need.
 But as I said, the manufacturer should help you out.

 - The collars width: there is another aspect to sizing though.
 So far, we have spoken about the collar length.
 What about collar width?
-Thinner collars may be daintier and lightweight for puppies.
+Thinner options may be daintier and lightweight, making them great puppy collars.
 Wide collars will be best for strong and/or large dogs.

 PRO TIP: Jet Perreault from Petful writes, “When looking at collars, you will notice that there are not only different size lengths but different widths as well.
 In general, thicker collars will provide more support, making them ideal for stronger dogs.
 Wider collars are also more comfortable because they will reduce the pressure on the neck.”
 (3)

 Humour me for a second.
 If you’re going to spend a little extra on customising your dog’s collar, it may as well be the best looking collar you have ever seen right?
 Cool colours, patterns, and classic finishes are all entirely possible with personalised collars.
 There is a perfect style for every dog out there.

 Best Custom Dog Collars Australia 2023 Reviewed